Backpack vs Suitcase – Which One Should You Choose?

 It might not be suitable for people with back problems.

-As backpacks have a softshell, your belongings will get squashed and might be not the best place to story fragile souvenirs.
+As backpacks have a softshell, your belongings will get squashed and might be not the best place to store fragile souvenirs.

-Many now travel with a carry on suitcase – perfect for a short trip
+Backpack or suitcase – Small suitcase is perfect for a short trip

 The number one reason to choose a suitcase – wheeling a suitcase is a lot easier than carrying a backpack, especially at airports.